prolificinteractive/material-calendarview/README.md

 Usage
 -----

-1. Import the library into your project.
-Currently only available to Prolific P's.
-    1. Setup the PiBrary-Android repo for you and your project
-    2. Add `compile 'com.prolificinteractive:materialcalendarview:+'`
+1. Add `compile 'com.prolificinteractive:material-calendarview:0.2.0'` to your dependencies.
 2. Add `MaterialCalendarView` into your layouts or view hierarchy.
 3. Set a `OnDateChangedListener` or call `MaterialCalendarView.getSelectedDate()` when you need it.